-We use sample periods both pre and post ACA (2012 and 2015) in order to exploit rich variation associated with the ACA, which consists mainly of five components.
-Below, we describe each component, highlighting ACA specifics that are applicable for our 2015 sample year.
+We use sample periods both pre and post ACA (2012 and 2015) to exploit variation associated with the ACA, which consists mainly of five components.

-Individual Mandate Since 2014, individuals are required to be covered by a health insurance plan that meets minimum standards or pay a tax penalty.5 The amount of the tax penalty depends on household income and household size, increased between 2014 and 2016.
-In 2015, the penalty was the maximum of (a) 2.0% of household income in excess of the 2015 income tax filing thresholds and (b) \$325 per adult plus \$162.50 per child, up to a \$975 maximum for the family.
+Individual Mandate: Since 2014, individuals are required to have a health insurance plan that meets minimum standards, or pay a tax penalty that varies with household income and household size.
+In 2015, the penalty was the maximum of a) 2% of household income in excess of the 2015 income tax filing thresholds and b) \$325 per adult plus \$162.5 per child, up to \$975 per household.